South Africa’s World Cup 2023 fixtures and how to watch on TV

 Sunday, October 15

-QF4: Winner Pool 4 v Runner-up Pool B, Stade de France – 8pm
+QF4: Winner Pool A v Runner-up Pool B, Stade de France – 8pm

 When might South Africa play a semi-final?